andrewletten/rescomp/README.md

 limited to):

 -   Number of consumers/resources
--   Consumer functional response (type I or type II)
+-   Consumer functional response (type I, II or III)
 -   Resource dynamic (chemostat, logistic and/or pulsed)
 -   Resource type (substitutable or essential)
 -   Continuous or intermittent mortality (e.g. serial transfer)